This chapter includes the following sections:

-Coherence functionality is based on the concept of cluster services.
-Each cluster node can provide as well as consume any number of named services.
-These named services may be running on one or more other cluster nodes or a cluster node can register new named services.
-Each named service has a service name that uniquely identifies the service within the cluster and a service type that defines what the service can do.
-There may be multiple named instances of each service type (other than the root Cluster service).
-The following service types are supported by Coherence.
+Coherence functionality is based on the concept of services.
+Each cluster member can register, provide, and consume services.
+Multiple services can be running on a cluster member.
+A cluster member always contains a single root cluster service and can also contain any number of grid services.
+Grid services have a service name that uniquely identifies the service within the cluster and a service type that defines what the service can do.
+There may be multiple instances of each service type (other than the root cluster service).

-Cluster Service: This service is automatically started when a cluster node must join the cluster; each cluster node always has exactly one service of this type running.
+Cluster Service: This service is automatically started when a cluster node must join the cluster and is often referred to as the root cluster service; each cluster node always has exactly one service of this type running.
 This service is responsible for the detection of other cluster nodes, for detecting the failure of a cluster node, and for registering the availability of other services in the cluster.

 Invocation Service: This service provides clustered invocation and supports grid computing architectures.
 This services allows applications to invoke agents on any node in the cluster, or any group of nodes, or across the entire cluster.
 The agent invocations can be request/response, fire and forget, or an asynchronous user-definable model.